Sample weekly plan

 Loose pieces after exchanges

 This sample shows the EloNotes loop: one original game moment, the repeated pattern behind it, daily reflective practice, and a next-game focus you can actually use.
+Guided adds human review on top of the app-assisted draft.

 Repeated pattern this week